widged/micropolar/README.md

 ## Easy to extend

-Every chart is composed of a very configurable axis and a geometry module.
-The current chart types are linePlot, dotPlot, barChart, areaChart and clock.
-You can easily extend micropolar with new chart types, or gain full control over every parameters, by looking at these factory implementations.
+Every chart is composed of a configurable axis and a geometry module.
+You can easily extend micropolar with new chart types, or gain full control over every parameters, by looking at the chart presets in examples/polar-chart.

-## GG?

-The GG suffix stands for grammar of graphics.
-This term was introduced by Wilkinson (2005) as a language for describing the contents of a graphic.
-He decomposed a graphic into seven basic
-elements:
-  * DATA Functions that create variables from data.
-We often do not need to specify any function (aside from the identity) if the data are in a data frame.
-  * TRANS Transformations, if any, to be applied to the variables, e.g. percentile rank, log, inverse of normal CDF, cut/group, etc.
-  * FRAME Algebraic expression that deﬁnes the frame.
-A one-dimensional frame is typically speciﬁed by a single variable, e.g. x.
-A two dimensional frame by x*y, where * is interpreted as “cross” or “by” or “Cartesian product.”
-Other symbols include, + which stands for “blend” or “union”, and / which denotes stratiﬁcation or nesting.
-  * SCALE Dimensions on which the graphics orient themselves, such as categorical, interval, log, and power.
-In addition, the scale contains information about tick mark locations and format (e.g. scientiﬁc notation).
-  * COORD Coordinate system to use, such as polar and cartesian, plus, if needed, information about how to reﬂect, rotate, stretch, dilate, and translate.
-  * GUIDE Guiding notation such as axes, legends, markers, etc.
-  * GRAPH Graphing functions to appear in the frame.
-Simple examples include, point and line.

-In this library, we used Wilkinson's work as inspiration to isolate these 5 elements:

-  * frame: dimensions and spatial configuration.
-  * coordinates: scales to be used on the angular and radial dimensios of a polar graph.
-  * guides: tick marks, labels, and annotations.
-  * geoms: geometrical shapes used to plot each data series.
-  * interactives: possible interactive behaviors

-A plot is constructed by importing some plot presets:
+For instance:

     TwelveMonths = {
         frame: {height: 250, width: 250, margin: 0, radius: 115, originTheta: -90, innerMargin: 3},